learn-co-curriculum/hs-final-project-summary/README.md

 Notice that we are storing this goat in an instance variable `@goat1`.
 We need to use an instance variable (and not a local variable) so that this goat is available outside of the `get '/goat'` method and can be displayed in the goat.erb view.

-We use erb tags to display embedded ruby our erb templates.
-Those tags looks like this `<%= %>`.
+We use erb tags to display embedded ruby in our erb templates.
+Erb tags looks like this `<%= %>`.
 So if we want to display the name of `@goat1` in our goat view we would add the following code to the goat.erb template:

 ```erb
 <body>